onera/paradigm/training/Fortran/02_Exercise_1/exercise_1.md

 ## Generate the mesh

 In this section, `ParaDiGM` tools are used to generate a simple mesh for this exercise: a cube made of tetrahedra.
+You have nothing to do here.
+Still if you are curious about this feature, you can have a look [here](https://numerics.gitlab-pages.onera.net/mesh/paradigm/dev/user_manual/simple_mesh_gen/dcube_nodal.html#Fortran-API).

 ```{code-cell}
 %%code_block -p exercise_1 -i 17